RantAI-dev/Book3-DSAR/content/docs/Part-VI/Chapter-33.md

         </div>
         <div class="card-body">
             <p><strong>Task:</strong></p>
             <p class="text-justify">Write a Rust function to compute the FFT of a sequence using the Cooley-Tukey algorithm.
-Implement the algorithm in a recursive and iterative manner, and compare their performance.
+Implement the algorithm in both recursive and iterative manners, and compare their performance.
 Create sample input data and verify the output of your FFT implementation.
 Analyze and document the time complexity and space complexity of your implementation.</p>
             <p><strong>Objective:</strong></p>
             <p class="text-justify">Implement the Cooley-Tukey FFT algorithm and understand its efficiency.</p>
             <p><strong>Deliverables:</strong></p>